 Composting our products

 80% of a Mama Bamboo nappy is biodegradable.
-The elastic, tabs and ruching sections are not biodegradable and will not decompose, so will need to be removed before using your lovely rich compost in the garden.
+The frontal tape and side tabs are not biodegradable and will not decompose, so will need to be removed before using your lovely rich compost in the garden.
 They are easier to remove before you begin the composting process.
-Simply tear these bits off before popping the rest of the nappy into your compost bin.
+Simply tear these bits off before popping the rest of the nappy into your chosen compost bin.

 The lack of a council-run nappy recycling service horrifies and frustrates the team here at Mama Bamboo HQ.
 As a result, we are working closely with UCL (University College London) on a research grant to investigate and promote the widespread implementation of council-facilitated waste management for bioplastics and compostable AHP (Absorbent Hygiene Products).